NervanaSystems/ngraph/doc/sphinx/source/howto/tune-for-deployment.rst

-Most of the time, and how this has worked :doc:`for many <../framework-integration-guides>` of the "direct optimizations" we've shared with the developer community, `engineering teams spend several weeks or months`_ working on extracting best performance from a specific :abbr:`DL (Deep Learning)` model embedded in a specific framework that is training a specific dataset.
+Most of the time, and how this has worked :doc:`for many <../framework-integration-guides>` of the "direct optimizations" we've shared with the developer community, `engineering teams carefully tune the workload to extract best performance`_ from a specific :abbr:`DL (Deep Learning)` model embedded in a specific framework that is training a specific dataset.
 Some of the ways we attempt to extract performance include:

 * Testing and recording the results of various system-level configuration options or flags enabled or disabled,
 * Compiling with a mix of custom environment variables,
 * Finding semi-related comparisons for benchmarking [#1]_, and
-* Writing new assembly code to help a machine-learning algorithm learn faster or more accurately that it did on previous runs.
+* Tuning lower levels of system so that the machine-learning algorithm can learn faster or more accurately that it did on previous runs, such as with :doc:`../ops/index`.

 In nearly every case, the "best" mix of configuration options boils down to something unique to that framework-model topology.
-The larger and more complex a framework is, the harder it becomes to extract the best performance; default-enabled configuration options from the framework side can slow down compilation time without the developer being any the wiser.
+The larger and more complex a framework is, the harder it becomes to extract the best performance; configuration options that are enabled by "default" from the framework side can sometimes slow down compilation time without the developer being any the wiser.
 Sometimes only `a few small`_ adjustments can increase performance.
 Likewise, a minimally-designed framework could offer significant performance-improvement opportunities by lowering overhead.

 For this reason, we're providing some of the more commonly-used options for fine-tuning various kinds code deployments to the nGraph-enabled devices we